Tom McIntosh

-Thomas S. "Tom" McIntosh (February 6, 1927 – July 26, 2017) was an American jazz trombonist, composer, arranger, and conductor.
+Thomas S. McIntosh (February 6, 1927 – July 26, 2017) was an American jazz trombonist, composer, arranger, and conductor.

 McIntosh was born in Baltimore, Maryland, the eldest of six siblings.
 He also had an elder half-sibling by his father.
 He studied at Peabody Conservatory.
 He was stationed in West Germany after World War II.
 He played trombone in an Army band, and eventually graduated from Juilliard in 1958.
 He played in New York City from 1956, with Lee Morgan, Roland Kirk, James Moody (1959, 1962) and the Art Farmer/Benny Golson Jazztet (1960–61).

 In 1961, McIntosh composed a song for trumpeter Howard McGhee.
 In 1963, he composed music for Dizzy Gillespie's Something Old, Something New album.
 The following year his composition Whose Child Are You? was performed by the New York Jazz Sextet, of which he was a member.
 He also worked with Thad Jones and Mel Lewis later in the 1960s.

 In 1969, McIntosh gave up jazz and moved to Los Angeles to pursue a career in film and television composing.
 He wrote music for The Learning Tree, Soul Soldier, Shaft's Big Score, Slither, A Hero Ain't Nothin' but a Sandwich, and John Handy.

-In 2008, McIntosh was named a Jazz Master by the National Endowment for the Arts McIntosh was baptized as Jehovah's Witness on August 13, 1960.
+In 2008, McIntosh was named a Jazz Master by the National Endowment for the Arts McIntosh was a member of Jehovah's Witnesses and once preached to Benny Golson about the faith.